arduinocodedog/CSClock/README.md

 Changing the Clock Time and Movement Sensor Check Delay

 The Clock Time - This is how much time a game for you can take and a countdown will occur from this initial value, if it's your move.
 Valid Range - 5 to 95 minutes.
-Default: 60 seconds.
+Default: 60 minutes.

 The Movement Sensor Check Delay - This is how much time it takes before the movement sensor will start monitoring for movement.
 Note: This is to give you time to note your move on a scoresheet or electronic notation device.
 Valid Range - 5 to 15 seconds.
 Default: 10 seconds.